browserengineering/book/book/invalidation.md

 everything!
 I won't implement it, paint could be made a lot faster too---see the exercises.)

-[^other-phases]:  It might still be pretty laggy on large pages due to the composite-raster-draw cycle being fairly slow, depending on which exercises you implemented in [Chapter 13](animations.md#exercises).
+[^other-phases]:  It might also be pretty laggy on large pages due to the composite-raster-draw cycle being fairly slow, depending on which exercises you implemented in [Chapter 13](animations.md#exercises).